astromechza/binary-blog/resources/posts/20230706-binary-blog/content.md

 So in general, each blog post is only a few requests:

 1. load the page HTML (content is only returned if the Etag has changed) (< 10kB)
+    - Note that the favicon is included here inline and base64 encoded
-2. load the css payload if not cached already (17kB)
+2. load the css payload if not cached already (~ 6kB)
-3. an additional request per image in the post, the favicon is base64 encoded in the HTML and doesn't incur an additional request.
+3. no javascript, no tracking cookies

 All in all, it's super fast and light weight and doesn't look half-bad.
 It gets built into a tiny Docker image and Helm chart by the Github CI pipeline.